grounzero/har-file-sanitiser/README.md

 2. **Invalid HAR file**: If you get JSON parsing errors, verify that your HAR file is valid.
 You can use online JSON validators to check.

-3. **Configuration errors**: If the sanitizer isn't behaving as expected, check your configuration file for syntax errors or invalid options.
+3. **Configuration errors**: If the sanitiser isn't behaving as expected, check your configuration file for syntax errors or invalid options.

 ### Debugging

-Enable verbose logging to get more information about the sanitization process:
+Enable verbose logging to get more information about the sanitisation process:

 ```bash
 python har_sanitiser.py --verbose input.har sanitised.har